FlorianLudwig/pdk8s/README.md

 ## CamelCase names

-The kubernetes APIs use camelCase for naming attributes, while python usually uses snake_case.  `pdk8s` also follows the snake_case convention, same as `cdk8s`.
+The Kubernetes APIs use camelCase for naming attributes, while python usually uses snake_case.  `pdk8s` also follows the snake_case convention, same as `cdk8s`.

 `pdk8s` provides aliases for all arguments: